1 | Venezuelan lancehead |

 8 | Mato Grosso Lancehead |

-A grey-black pitviper of southwest Brazil, also found in most of Bolivia.
+A grey-black coloured pitviper of southwest Brazil, which also appears in most of Bolivia.
 This species reaches a maximum of 130cm (so far anyway), and is just as dangerous as its cousins.

-Instead of thick forests or sweeping savannah, Bothrops mattogrossensis is a species of wide open wetlands (Pantanal).
-They like wet grassland intermingled with rivers and standing water bodies such as ponds, where they hunt frogs such as Cei’s white-lipped frog.
+Instead of thick forests or sweeping savannah, the Mato Grosso lancehead (Bothrops mattogrossensis) is a species of wide open wetlands (Pantanal).
+They’re particularly common in wet grassland intermingled with rivers and standing water bodies like ponds, where they hunt for frogs such as Cei’s white-lipped frog.
 These wetlands flood each year during wet season, and when the water rises to dangerous levels, Bothrops mattogrossensis instinctively climbs branches to reach a point of safety.
 Though not a full tree climber, they have a relatively slender body, allowing them to escape floods at will.

 According to a detailed 2014 study, Mato Grosso lanceheads possess a typical venom for a Bothrops pitviper: a mixture of cytotoxins, metalloproteinases, and phospholipids, which cause severe swelling, haemorrhaging and necrosis.
-There were few neurotoxins, but three unique myotoxins were identified called BmatTX-I, BmatTX-II, and BmatTX-III.
-These selectively destroy muscle tissue.
-Like the marbled pitviper, the Matto Grosso lancehead is a former Bothrops neuwiedi subspecies which was split off and made independent.
+There were few neurotoxins, but three unique myotoxins were identified called BmatTX-I, BmatTX-II, and BmatTX-III, which selectively destroy muscle tissue.
+Like the marbled pitviper in Brazil’s east, the Mato Grosso lancehead is a former Neuwied’s pitviper subspecies which was split off and made independent.

 9 | Jonathan’s lancehead |

-A high altitude pitviper.
-Jonathan’s pitviper is a creature of the southern third of the Andes, including Bolivia and far northwest Argentina.
-Bothrops jonathani reaches a maximum of 88.1cm, and is a combination of lighter brown, darker chocolate brown, and subtle white lines.
+One of the highest climbers of the Bothrops lancehead clan.
+Jonathan’s pitviper (Bothrops jonathani) is a creature of the southern third of the Andes, including Bolivia and far northwest Argentina.
+They reach a maximum of 88.1cm, and are a relatively dark species, with a combination of medium brown, dark chocolatey brown and subtle white lines.
 One of these white lines travels along their upper lip, contrasting vividly with their brown face.

 While some pitvipers lie to west of the Andes and others to the east, this is a rare Bothrops member to live in the mountains themselves.
-Jonathan’s pitviper reaches very high altitudes, having been recorded at 3220 metres above sea level, the highest within all the family, except for Bothrops ammodytes, which can reach 3700 metres in Argentina.
+Jonathan’s pitviper reaches very high altitudes, having been recorded at 3220 metres above sea level, the second highest within the entire genus, only falling short of Bothrops ammodytes, which can reach 3700 metres in Argentina.

-One of Bothrops jonathani’s recognisable features is an upturned nose.
-This species isn’t rare, but are rarely encountered by people due to their remote habitats.
-While research is lacking, several were found in open, rocky areas, interspersed with shrubs and cacti up to 6 metres tall.
-One was found in a rock crevice shaded by a tree, and another rattled its tail against a leaf bed to mimic a rattlesnake’s rattle.
+One of Bothrops jonathani’s most recognisable features is an upturned nose.
+This species isn’t rare, but is rarely encountered by people due to their remote habitats.
+While research is lacking, several Jonathan’s pitvipers were found in open, rocky areas, interspersed with shrubs and cacti up to 6 metres tall.
+One was found in a rock crevice shaded by a tree, and another vibrated its tail against a leaf bed in a clear mimic of a rattlesnake’s rattle.
 Their closest relative is the crossed pitviper of southern Brazil.

 10 | Green black lancehead |

-This species lives in a narrow slice of Peru and Bolivia, mainly on the eastern slopes of the Andes, in dense mountain forests which no city dweller ever treads to.
+This species lives in a narrow slice of Peru and Bolivia, mainly on the eastern slopes of the Andes, in dense mountain forests which few city dwellers ever tread to.
 Green-black lanceheads (Bothrops chloromelas) are mainly found at between 1000-2000 metres above sea level, particularly in primary rainforest untouched by mankind.
-Local birds are terrified of this snake, and will making a squawking ruckus the moment they spot it.
+Birds are terrified of this snake, and will making a squawking ruckus the moment they spot it.

-This is a rare member of the Bothrops family to be fully arboreal, or tree-dwelling.
-With Bothrops having 40+ members, this is part of a small arboreal subgroup containing 5 or 6 members.
-These are united by their flashier, more jungle-coloured patterns, with the most common member being the fully green Bothrops bilineatus (which reaches 20 metres above ground).
+This is a rare member of the Bothrops genus to be fully arboreal, or tree-dwelling.
+With Bothrops having 45+ members, this is part of a small arboreal subgroup containing 5 or 6 members.
+These are united by their flashier, more jungle-coloured patterns, with the most common member being the fully green Bothrops bilineatus, which is known to reach 20 metres above ground.
 Of these, the green-black lancehead’s closest relative (and of any snake) is Bothrops oligolepis, also found in Peru.

-The picture above is standard for Bothrops chloromelas, but others are far more colourful, with yellow or blue shades like a fluorescent forest moss growing from their scales.
-100cm is their known maximum length.
+The picture above is standard for Bothrops chloromelas, but some individuals are far more colourful, with yellow or blue shades like a fluorescent forest moss growing from their scales.
+The maximum known length of this species is 100cm.